 - Violators are subject to a fine up to $100 for the first offense, up to $200 for a second offence, and up to $500 for each subsequent offense.”

-Boulder Universal anticipates a commitment to Academic Integrity or compliance to accepted ethical standards from each student.
-The completion of the enrollment process signifies that a student is committed to academic integrity as a student at Boulder Universal.
+Boulder TEC anticipates a commitment to Academic Integrity or compliance to accepted ethical standards from each student.
+The completion of the enrollment process signifies that a student is committed to academic integrity as a student at Boulder TEC.
 Students are expected to respond to academic challenges with the highest degree of integrity and honesty.
 District educators will encourage the development of ethical behavior in their students and support constructive dialogue regarding the characteristics of academic integrity in their classes.
 Related District Policy: (JFA-R)

 Academic Dishonesty: Deliberate, unacceptable behaviors that include but are not limited to: misrepresentation, obtaining unauthorized information, and tendering of information